jondentonschneider/jondentonschneider.github.io/_pages/about.md

 </p>

 <p>
-I completed my undergraduate and Master's studies at the University of Arizona, where I competed for the Men's Swimming Team.
-As an <a href="https://jondentonschneider.com/personal">openly gay NCAA Division I student-athlete</a>, I worked to increase LGBTQ inclusion in college sports.
-I do the same in economics by serving as a mentor in the <a href="https://sites.google.com/view/csqiep-mentoring">CSQIEP LGBTQ+ Mentorship Program</a>.
+I completed my undergraduate and Master's studies at the University of Arizona, where I competed for the Men's Swimming Team as an <a href="https://jondentonschneider.com/personal">openly gay NCAA Division I student-athlete</a>.
+I currently work to increase LGBTQ inclusion in economics by serving as a mentor in the <a href="https://sites.google.com/view/csqiep-mentoring">CSQIEP LGBTQ+ Mentorship Program</a>.
 </p>